Gertrude Bell: Travels and writings

 In March 1907, Bell journeyed back to Asia Minor (Anatolia) and began to work with Sir William M. Ramsay, an archaeologist and New Testament scholar.
 The pair and their staff performed excavations of destroyed buildings and churches that dated from the Byzantine era in Binbirkilise, which she funded and planned.
 The results were chronicled in the book A Thousand and One Churches.

 In January 1909, Bell left for Mesopotamia.
 She visited the Hittite city of Carchemish, photographed the relief carvings in Halamata Cave, mapped and described the ruin of Ukhaidir, and travelled on to Babylon and Najaf.
 In Carchemish, she consulted with the two archaeologists on site, T. E. Lawrence and Reginald Campbell Thompson.
 She struck up a friendship with Lawrence, and the two would trade letters in the following years.
 Both Bell and Lawrence had attended Oxford and earned a First Class Honours in Modern History, both spoke fluent Arabic, and both travelled extensively in the Arabian desert and established ties with the local tribes.
 In 1910, Bell visited the Munich exhibition Masterpieces of Muhammadan Art.
 In a letter to her stepmother, she recounts how she had the research room to herself and spoke to some Syrians from Damascus who were part of the ethnographic section of the exhibition.
 She wrote a book on her journey and the archaeological work, Amurath to Amurath, as well as a journal article.

 In 1913, she completed her last and most arduous Arabian journey, travelling about 1800 miles from Damascus to the politically volatile Ha'il, back up across the Arabian peninsula to Baghdad and from there back to Damascus.
 She was only the second foreign woman after Lady Anne Blunt to visit Ha'il.
-Unbeknownst to outsiders, the Rashidi dynasty had been ravaged by both war with Ibn Saud's forces and internecine rivalries; the Emir and oldest dynasty member was only 16 years old after assassinations and disputes had killed others of the bloodline.
+Unbeknownst to outsiders, the Rashidi dynasty had been ravaged by both war with Ibn Saud's forces and internecine rivalries; the Emir and oldest dynasty member was only 16 years old; assassinations and disputes had killed others of the bloodline.
 Bell was held prisoner in the city for eleven days before being released.
 She wrote afterward that "In Hayil, murder is like the spilling of milk."
 At the conclusion of her trip in Baghdad, Bell met the influential Naqib, Abd Al-Rahman Al-Gillani, who would be an important political figure later after the end of Ottoman rule.
 Bell's travels resulted in her being elected a Fellow of the Geographical Society in 1913; she was awarded a medal from them in 1914, then another in 1918.

 Throughout her travels Bell established close relations with local inhabitants and tribes across the Middle East.
 While she could meet with the wives and daughters of local notables without it being a breach of propriety, a possibility denied male travellers, she did not take advantage of this much; she was only mildly curious about the lives of Arab women.
 Her main focus was on meeting and knowing the influential in Arab society, the male shaikhs and leaders.